Kastow/Foxhole-Map-Tiles/README.md

  - Cut into tiles by https://github.com/NoUDerp/ using https://github.com/NoUDerp/Tiler
  - Files compressed by https://github.com/Sethfire

+Now also contains icons that are used in Foxhole maps, created by Clapfoot Inc. and colored by https://github.com/BladeRikWr

-Map images are a property of Clapfoot Inc. and are used with their permission.
+Map and icon images are a property of Clapfoot Inc. and are used with their permission.